molesinski/Clara/README.md

         new PolishStemTokenFilter());                    // Language specific token stemming
 ```

-And then use it for index mapper field definition.
+It can be used for index mapper field definition as follows.

 ```csharp
 public static TextField<Product> TextPolish = new(x => GetTextPolish(x), PolishAnalyzer);